SkynetLabs/skynet-kernel/README.md

   loaded by the extension.
 We want to make sure that the user gets a consistent experience, and we don't trust all browser extensions to use exactly the same default functions.

++ Adjust the log function so that it's not using localStorage

 + Create an API in the kernel for changing the logging settings.